Docs

 Each site has a cadence baked into the catalog (typically every 25 hours for a daily-bonus claim that's gated on a 24-hour timer).
 The scheduler ticks every 30 seconds and fires jobs that are due.

-• Jobs run in the background.
+• Jobs run while Sweep Collector is running.
 The app keeps a small browser context per site, drives Chrome through it, and records the run's logs and balance snapshot to the local database.

-• If your laptop is asleep when a job is due, the scheduler picks it up the next time it ticks.
-There's no make-up window; a missed run is just one missed cycle.
+• If your machine is asleep when a job is due, the run is deferred; overdue jobs run on wake the next time the scheduler ticks.
+There's no make-up window for runs missed while the app was quit; a missed cycle is just one missed cycle.

 • You can run a job ad-hoc from the site card's Run now button at any time.